Diversity & Inclusion

 It's essential to immerse the whole team in the topic of diversity and share with them the importance of it.
 We shouldn’t shy away, but rather embrace it and work towards maintaining an ongoing conversation.
 Recently we held an inspiring event in cooperation with a well known audio streaming service.
 I was happy to see lots of people from our team joining in and contributing towards such an important matter.

 We know the value various experiences bring to a company.
 That’s why our youngest employee is only 22, and our oldest 44.
 This grants us an amazing opportunity to learn about opinions and approaches from a wide range of experiences!
-We have a strong female representation in C-level management, Team Heads, and among our leadership team.
-Furthermore, 33% of the workplace is made up of women.
+We have a strong female representation in C-level management and Team Heads - already 40%.
+Furthermore, 40% of the whole workplace is made up of women.

 We make sure that our new mums and dads get the flexibility and care needed to feel good and rested when they come back to us after their leave.

-Countries like Ukraine, Russia, Belarus, USA, Spain and Venezuela and we are not stopping there.
+Countries like Ukraine, Belarus, USA, Spain, Brasil, Venezuela, Zimbabwe, Nigeria, Romania, Armenia, Georgia, Hungary, and the Czech Republic, and we are not stopping there.
 We make sure to give the right support to every person who is relocating or joining our team to work remotely.

 There’s no space for wage disparities in Monterail.
 Having our salary ranges public to our co-workers and also potential candidates, makes it a lot more fair and a lot more easier for everyone!